Grauwdy/TrafficInspectioninVM/README.md

 <img src="https://i.imgur.com/DutP0XT.png" height="80%" width="80%" alt="Azure Networking Steps"/>
 </p>
 <p>
-Using Remote Desktop Connection, I connect to the Windows VM using its public IP address.
-From there, I installed Wireshark in order to begin inspecting traffic.
+Using RDP, I connected to the Windows VM using its Public IP.
+Next, I installed Wireshark a well know program that is used to inspect network traffic across the network.
 </p>
 <br />